 Byron Bay is one of Australia’s most popular holiday destinations.
-Even more so now with International borders shut tight.
 It attracts an eclectic mix of backpackers, foreign travellers, families on summer vacation, hippies, celebrities and haute-boho creatives.

 Prices sky rocket in the heat of summer, accommodation and restaurants book out months in advance with beachfront camping booked a year in advance.
 There can be up to a 2 hour wait for dinner ‘walk ins’ and traffic is similar to a large city.

 Here are 8 adventures off the beaten track to help you escape the hustle and bustle of Byron Bay.